facebook/zstd/zstd_compression_format.md

 When field size is 1, 4 or 8 bytes, the value is read directly.
 When field size is 2, _an offset of 256 is added_.
-It's allowed to represent a small size (ex: `18`) using the 8-bytes variant.
+It's allowed to represent a small size (ex: `18`) using any compatible variant.
 A size of `0` means `content size is unknown`.
-In which case, the `WD` byte will necessarily be present, and becomes the only hint to help memory allocation.
+In which case, the `WD` byte will necessarily be present, and becomes the only hint to guide memory allocation.

 In order to preserve decoder from unreasonable memory requirement, a decoder can refuse a compressed frame